kylzlmd/CPE106L-4_E01_3Q2425_Group10/README.md

-# CPE106L-4_E01_3Q2425_Group10 and Project Instructions
+# Seedie Project Instructions

-Lab Report Codes and Project
-The Lab Report Codes are named "LR" folders.

-For the installation of the Project...
+This is the repo of the Group 7 Lab Report and the Seedie Project, located in the **`PROJ`** folder

 Open a directory
 python3 -m venv venvs